 Base Reuse Plan (BRP).
 Published in 1997 as directed by the California State Legislature, the BRP is the guiding Master Plan for former Fort Ord reuse and recovery.
 It defines reuse goals and processes for the conveyance of land from the US Army (Federal) thru the Fort Ord Reuse Authority (FORA), to the local jurisdictions and educational institutions.
-Each jurisdiction legislative land use decision must be consistent with the BRP within the former Fort Ord area.
+Each jurisdictions legislative land use decisions must be consistent with the BRP.